Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -ExcludedDetectionType
 Specifies an array of detection types to exclude from the settings.
+Leave empty to use the enhanced Azure Security Center experience for consuming alerts, configure notifications and handle suppressions
 The acceptable values for this parameter are:
 - Sql_Injection
 - Sql_Injection_Vulnerability